thrishapraveen/bimm143/README.md

 # bimm143
-UCSD Bioinformatics class
-This repo is for my UCSD bioinformatics class.
+This repository is for my UCSD bioinformatics class.